furqaannabi/memed/README.md

 ## 🙏 Acknowledgments

-- Lens Protocol for the social graph
+- Lens Protocol for making the infrastructure for all this to happen
-- OpenZeppelin for secure contracts
+- The Family app for its amazing UX
 - The amazing Web3 community

 ---